cleversonferreira/wordpress-po-translate/README.md

 ** Important
 - This script does not convert to .mo (a good opportunity for a fork).
 Use an online converter.
 - Some lines may not be translated, so check the file.
+- Use Loco Translate plugin (https://br.wordpress.org/plugins/loco-translate/) to help generate the translation file (if it does not exist) and word correction